TEAM-HL/T3A2-A/Readme.md

 ##### [Multer](https://github.com/expressjs/multer)

-Multer a middleware that will manage form data and handle the storage of uploaded files to be stored in our database.
+Multer is a middleware that will manage form data and handle the storage of uploaded files to be stored in our database.

 ### Context / Dataflow Diagrams